What You Should Know if You Have Been Involved in a Car Accident

 If you have been in an auto accident recently, there are some important decisions you have to make, and if you are wise, you will take these decisions very seriously.
 Unless your injuries were obviously serious, you, like most people, are mostly concerned with your car.
 For example;

 "Who is going to fix my car?"

 To sum it all up...
 AUTO ACCIDENTS ARE A HASSLE!

 To top it all off, you may have noticed that since the accident you may not have been feeling your normal self.
-You may be experiencing obvious pains and symptoms like muscle stiffness, neck pain, headaches, difficulty sleeping, irritability, memory loss, fatigue, difficulty concentrating, and many other difficulties.
+You might be experiencing obvious pains and symptoms like muscle stiffness, neck pain, headaches, difficulty sleeping, irritability, memory loss, fatigue, difficulty concentrating, along with many other difficulties.